An innovative approach for image-completion software

 Their approach works particularly well for architectural images, where there are defined planes, like the walls of the courtyard.
 If the planes are less clear, as with landscape photos, the technique reverts to an existing image-completion algorithm.

 Clockwise from upper left: Original showing the region to be removed in red, the Illinois and Microsoft results, two other methods.
 (Original image by Flickr user addictive_picasso.)

 With any method, however, replacing large regions is difficult.
 One example shows a 14-story building, mid-demolition, with the exterior of the lower floors removed.
 Huang and his collaborators then selected and deleted those floors, causing the algorithm to render the windows downward, as though recompleting the building.
 This almost worked except that the corner of the building skewed to one side.
 This was included as a failed example in the paper, yet, compared to the other methods, the result is quite close.

 “I like this because it’s very different from the input,” Huang said of the image.
 “Although you can see that there is some error, this error is much easier to to fix.”

-Before the SIGGRAPH conference in August, Huang and his collaborators plan to release the source code for their approach, allowing others to run images through the procedure and make potential modifications to the code.
+Huang and his collaborators plan to release the source code for their approach by mid-September, allowing others to run images through the procedure and make potential modifications to the code.
 At that point, the team’s work could be incorporated into existing photo-editing software, both free and commercial.